jstachio/kiwi/readme.md

 or file extension.

 This part of the library is extendable and custom media types can be manually wired or the service loader can be used.

+Out of the box Kiwi supports:

+ * `java.util.Properties` format.
+ * URL Query percent encoding format.

+Other formats will be added soon usually as separate modules like dotenv, HOCON, Terraform/Tofu `tfvars.json` format etc.

 ### KeyValuesSystem